ClassicPress/ClassicPress-Migration-Plugin/readme.txt

 6. The migration process may take a few minutes depending on your hosting provider, so go grab some water or a beverage of your choice 🙂
 7. When the process is finished, you should see the ClassicPress About screen.

-If something is wrong, please [join our Slack group](https://www.classicpress.net/join-slack/ "join our Slack group") and ask in the [**#support**](https://classicpress.slack.com/messages/support/ "#support") channel.
+If something is wrong, please visit us in [our support forum](https://forums.classicpress.net/c/support/ "visit our support forum").

 == Frequently Asked Questions ==

 = Will my current plugins and themes work in ClassicPress? =

 If your current plugins work in WordPress 4.9.x, they will work in ClassicPress too.
-If you’re seeing something otherwise, that’s probably a bug with ClassicPress, and we’d appreciate you reporting it on [Slack](https://www.classicpress.net/join-slack/ "Slack") or [GitHub](https://github.com/ClassicPress "GitHub").
+If you’re seeing something otherwise, that’s probably a bug with ClassicPress, and we’d appreciate you reporting it in [our support forum](https://forums.classicpress.net/c/support/ "support forum") or [GitHub](https://github.com/ClassicPress "GitHub").

 = I’m a developer, will I need to learn any new language or framework to develop in ClassicPress? =